 - prevent electrical faults.

-The current flowing through the armature gives rise to the electromagnetic field that makes it rotate.
-As the armature rotates, the similar poles of the magnetic fields created around the stator and rotor repel each other and provide a unidirectional motion.
+When applied to the rotor, the electric current generates an electromagnetic field and makes the armature rotate.
+The similar poles of the field around the stator and rotor repel each other, which causes a unidirectional motion.

 As soon as the opposite poles meet, the commutator switches the current supplied to the armature.
 This creates the reverse polarity of the magnetic field, and the armature keeps rotating.